-Please refer to Item 18, Note 24 with regard to the acquisition of Phoenix Bio-tech Corp. in 2011 and to Item 18, Note 3 concerning the divestiture of the Coagulation product line during 2010.
+Please refer to Item 18, Note 24 with regard to the acquisition of Fiomi Diagnostics AB in 2012, the acquisition of Phoenix Bio-tech Corp. in 2011 and to Item 18, Note 3 concerning the divestiture of the Coagulation product line during 2010.

-Operating and Financial Review and Prospects
+Item 5 Operating and Financial Review and Prospects